NIGON208/miele-lxiv/doc/how-to-build.md

 ---
 # Step 3
-- Create symbolic links from the `Binaries/` directory to the directories where you installed the toolkits
+- Create symbolic links from the `Binaries/` directory to the directories where you installed the toolkits, unless you installed the toolkits directly there.

 ---
 # Step 4
-- Now you should be able to launch the Xcode project and build the application, or if you prefer build it directly from the command line.
+- Now you should be able to launch the Xcode project and build the application, or if you prefer build it directly from the command line using `xcodebuild`.